 The Honorable Martin L.C.
 Feldman, U.S. District Court for the Eastern District of Louisiana (externship 2003-2004)

 Admissions & Honors

-Admitted to practice in Texas, Virginia (inactive), the District of Columbia, the U.S. Virgin Islands, and several federal district courts and courts of appeal, including all Texas federal courts
+Admitted to practice in Texas, Virginia (inactive), the District of Columbia, the U.S. Virgin Islands, and Maine, as well as several federal district courts and courts of appeal, including all Texas federal courts

 Committee Member, Pattern Jury Charges – Oil and Gas Committee, State Bar of Texas (2019-2021)

 Fellow, Litigation Counsel of America (since 2020)

 Recognized for a Top 100 Verdict in the nation by the National Law Journal (2022)

 Member, Trial Law Institute - Litigation Counsel of America (2022)